-In connection with the sales of convertible preferred stock described above, we entered into an investors' rights agreement with the holders of preferred stock.
+In 2018, we entered into an investors' rights agreement with the holders of preferred stock.
 The provisions of the investors' rights agreement other than those relating to registration rights terminated upon the closing of our initial public offering.

 Services Agreement with PBM Capital Group, LLC